 Who can request deregistration

-Before you can submit an application, you must have confirmed your authority to manage details of the FSPs registration.
+- Before you can request deregistration, you must have authority to update records on the FSPR.

 Preparing to apply

-Before you can send us a deregistration request you must have the following:
+Before you can submit a deregistration request you must have the following:

 - a RealMe® login